ashhik96/NY_State_Hospital_Data__Analysis/README.md

 ### 🏥 Inpatient (SPARCS 2022)
 - **What are the most common reasons for admission?**
-  Birth-related discharges (normal newborns and neonatal intensive care), Vaginal Delivery, and Severe Infections such as Septicemia are the top drivers of inpatient stays.
+  Birth-related hospitalizations (normal newborns and neonatal intensive care), Vaginal Delivery, and Severe Infections such as Septicemia are the top drivers of inpatient stays.
 - **How long do patients stay?**
   Average hospital stay ranges from **~3 days for mild cases** to **over 14 days for the most severe cases**.
 - **What drives high hospital costs?**